pei-evelyn/bork-frens/README.md

 ## Features

-#### :raised_hand: Features I personally worked on.
+#### 🐾 Features I personally worked on.
 - User can see dropdown menu of users to login - Back End.
-- User can see dropdown menu of users to login - Front End. :raised_hand:
+- User can see dropdown menu of users to login - Front End. 🐾
 - User can navigate to homepage - Back End.
 - User can navigate to homepage - Front End.
 - User can edit own profile page - Back End.